Unrest (2006 film): Cast

 Uncredited appearances in the film include the film's producer Julio Bove as a psychiatrist, as well as Mario DeAngelis as an EMT-Specialist, Susan Duerden as Jasmin Blanchard, Christopher J. Ghhghhh as a medical student and Jerry Tracy as a highway patrolman.

 Production

 The film was shot in a real morgue over the span of 24 days.
-The film features footage of genuine autopsys and cadavers.
+The film features footage of genuine autopsies and cadavers.

 Release

 Unrest saw its premiere at the SoCal Independent Film Festival on September 7, 2006.
 The film also played at Fantastic Fest.
-The film was released theatrically on November 17, 2006 by After Dark Films and Freestyle Releasing.
+The film was released theatrically on November 17, 2006, by After Dark Films and Freestyle Releasing.

-Home Media
+Home media

 The film was released on DVD by Lionsgate Home Entertainment on March 27, 2007.

 Reception

-On review aggregator Rotten Tomatoes, Unrest holds a 33% approval rating from 3 critics.

-Johnny Butane of Dread Central wrote "you’ve probably not seen anything quite like Unrest before".
+Johnny Butane of Dread Central wrote "you've probably not seen anything quite like Unrest before".
 Michael Gingold for Fangoria positively compared the film to The Gravedancers and called the film "a thoughtful and spooky little movie that stands apart from the formulas that bind so many horror films".